Child protection training

 The 2015 update has three 45 minute modules for all school staff.
 Each module includes PowerPoint presentations, facilitator notes and handouts.

-Each module is designed to be delivered face to face.
-Modules can alternatively be completed independently by reading the material and viewing the PowerPoint.
+Modules can be completed independently by reading the material and viewing the PowerPoint.

 Identifying and responding to domestic and family violence